yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

     ![image alt](https://github.com/yujiaoMSFT/Microsoft-Defender-For-Endpoint/blob/4fbe5e76c8e8128aa2a6390d6db4c0fb20af52bf/Images/macOS/MDEmacOS-CLI1.png)
        > If you’d like to learn about each returned value and its description for the *mdatp health* command, please refer to the [public documentation](https://learn.microsoft.com/en-us/defender-endpoint/mac-health-status)
 4. Additional step (option 1):
-    If you run the following command, you’ll see additional options for the health command.
+    To see more options for the health command, run the following command:
     ```sh
     mdatp health --help
     ```